Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 Appears on charts:

 Elizabeth Greathead was born about 1831 in Yorkshire, England.1 She was the daughter of Bartholemew Greathead and Margaret Walker.1 In the census of 6 June 1841 in Colburn, Yorkshire, England, she was listed as the daughter of Bartholemew Greathead.2 In the census of 30 March 1851 at Hipswell Lodge, Hipswell, Yorkshire, England, she was listed as the sister in law of John Wise John was living with his wife and her sister Elizabeth.
-All three were described as agricultural labourers.3 She married John Hunter in 1854 in Richmond, Yorkshire, England.4 In the census of 7 April 1861 in 8 The Barr, Richmond, Yorkshire, England, she was listed as the wife of John Hunter.5 In the census of 2 April 1871 in The Barr, Richmond, Yorkshire, England, she was listed as the wife of John Hunter.6 She died in 1878 in Richmond, Yorkshire, England.7
+All three were described as agricultural labourers.3 She married John Hunter on 6 May 1854 in St Paulinus, Middlesbrough, Yorkshire, England, the ceremony was witnessed by William Hilary and Margaret Greathead.4,5 In the census of 7 April 1861 in 8 The Barr, Richmond, Yorkshire, England, she was listed as the wife of John Hunter.6 In the census of 2 April 1871 in The Barr, Richmond, Yorkshire, England, she was listed as the wife of John Hunter.7 Elizabeth died in 1878 in Richmond, Yorkshire, England.8

 Children of Elizabeth Greathead and John Hunter